Data Encryption: Safeguarding Information in the Digital Age

 What is Data Encryption?

 Encryption is the process of transforming plain text (readable data) into ciphertext (unreadable data) using algorithms and encryption keys.
 Only those with the correct decryption key can convert the ciphertext back into its original form.
-This ensures that sensitive data remains protected during storage and transmission.
+As a result, sensitive data remains protected during both storage and transmission.

 Types of Encryption